 The Codec does the reverse job as well by ‘uncompressing’ the compressed format of MP3 or any other digital media so that they can be played on the media player.
 This is called as Uncompressing.

 There might be times, however, when you want to play content that was compressed with a codec that Windows or the Player doesn’t include by default (for example, a file compressed with the DivX video codec or the Ogg Vorbis audio codec).
-To play this type of media files you need a codec which can be downloaded for free on internet.
+To play this type of media files, you need a codec which can be downloaded for free on the internet.
 VLC player is recommended, It can play much more types of files than most other media players and it is completely free.
 For instance, go here if you are looking for Windows 7 Codecs.
 And here for Windows 8 Codec Packs.

 Choosing a right codec matters a lot.
-Bad people can compress malicious software along with media files that gets onto your computer disguised as a harmless file.
+Bad people can compress malicious software along with media files that get onto your computer disguised as a harmless file.
 Media-Codec files often gain access to your computer when you try to watch videos on the web.

 Earlier I had talked about Codec and its working.
 People find it hard to understand the need of Codec on their computer, to address all frequently asked questions regarding Codec, I will list them here and will give answers to that as well